What are the pros and cons of apartments?

 1. Lower Maintenance Responsibility

-• Landlords or management handle repairs, lawn care, and exterior maintenance.
+• Landlords or management usually handle repairs, lawn care, and exterior maintenance.

-• Less time and money spent on upkeep.
+• This can mean less time and money spent on upkeep compared with owning a house.

 2. Amenities

-• Many apartments offer gyms, pools, laundry facilities, or community rooms.
+• Many apartments offer gyms, pools, laundry facilities, package rooms, or community spaces.

 3. Security

-• Apartments often have controlled access, security cameras, or on-site security staff.
+• Some apartments have controlled access, security cameras, gated parking, or on-site staff.

 4. Flexibility